 A resume that positions an IT executive as fostering a culture of federated IT resources—one of strong relationships that achieves the right balance of business unit autonomy and enterprise-wide technology standards will send a powerful message about their ability to work within the entire enterprise.

-- Create real and visible business value
+• Create real and visible business value

-- Enable business agility—it is less about agile development than eliminating slow-moving IT processes as a barrier to business responsiveness
+• Enable business agility—it is less about agile development than eliminating slow-moving IT processes as a barrier to business responsiveness

-- Do more with less—not just create more value but eliminate the waste and inefficiency of traditional IT processes
+• Do more with less—not just create more value but eliminate the waste and inefficiency of traditional IT processes

-- Transparency – getting rid of the black box and letting the business “see inside” . breaking down the us-and-them relationship and replacing it with communication and trust . building a foundation that leads to collaboration
+• Transparency | Getting rid of the black box and letting the business “see inside” . breaking down the us-and-them relationship and replacing it with communication and trust . building a foundation that leads to collaboration

-- Collaboration—with transparency and trust in place true collaboration becomes possible . both business/IT collaboration and information-enabled collaboration among business processes
+• Collaboration | With transparency and trust in place true collaboration becomes possible . both business/IT collaboration and information-enabled collaboration among business processes

-- IT Federation—built on the foundation of transparency, trust, and collaboration . federation makes it possible to harness all of the technology and all of the IT skills—both inside and outside of the IT department—to deliver maximum value with a high degree of agility and with minimum redundancy, waste, and rework
+• IT Federation | Built on the foundation of transparency, trust, and collaboration, federation makes it possible to harness all of the technology and all of the IT skills—both inside and outside of the IT department—to deliver maximum value with a high degree of agility and with minimum redundancy, waste, and rework

 But any hopes of becoming a trusted strategic partner mandates that IT executives change how they think about themselves, how they act toward others, and how they work with their team and within the organization.
 Anything less means being excluded from the inner circle.